susanpallmann/witches-and-wagers/README.md

 - [jQuery](https://jquery.com/)

 ## To Do
-- [ ] Clean and comment all code from yesterday night (because it's a mess).
+- [ ] Clean and comment all code from yesterday night (less bad than I thought it would be).
 - [ ] Create database write function(s)
    - [X] Room code generator (doesn't create room yet)
    - [X] Room code empty